erfanezk/schedi/README.md

-# **Tempofy**
+# **Schedi**

 🚀 **A lightweight and flexible task scheduling library for JavaScript & TypeScript.**
 Effortlessly manage **interval-based** and **one-time** tasks with precision and reliability.

 ## **Overview**

-Tempofy provides a simple yet powerful solution for handling scheduled tasks in JavaScript and TypeScript applications.
+Schedi provides a simple yet powerful solution for handling scheduled tasks in JavaScript and TypeScript applications.

 ### **Key Features**